Himanshu-web-devops/CODSOFT/README.md

 These points highlight the main design considerations and techniques used to create the landing page, focusing on aesthetics, functionality, and user experience.

-## Second tas of internship creating My Portfolio with the help of Html and Css.
+## Second task of internship creating My Portfolio with the help of Html and Css.

 which consist following things ..